TataAndBigData/NLP-capstone-project-Butler-Did-It-Agatha-Christie-Wrote-It-/README.md

 - part of the speech tags,
 - sentiment assessment,
 - length of the paragraphs,
-- count of the stemmed words used by the author (I have set n-grams length to (1,3) min_df to 0.3% of all corpus due to the heavy computations).
+- count of the stemmed words used by each author.

 Based of the results of the modelling described in the chapter “Iteration 1.
 Modelling”, I have made a decision to add more authors and paragraphs, exclude any paragraphs containing foreign words and include several new features, such as:
 - ratio of unique words given paragraph length,